linchpin/courier-notices/readme.txt

 4. Frontend display of a modal Courier Notice.

 == Changelog ==

+= 1.3.1 =
+* Fixed a javascript issue impacting other plugins
+* Updated - All javascript dependencies have been updated ot the latest versions
+* Updated - Minor security fixes

 = 1.3.0 =
 * Added - REST endpoint for saving settings changes (preparation for new UI in future versions)